 Your first few years of payments on a fixed-rate loan are applied mostly to pay interest.
 The amount paid toward principal goes up gradually every month.

-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select fixed-rate loans when interest rates are low and they wish to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a favorable rate.
-Call Greystone Loans, Inc. at (909) 467-1090 to learn more.
+Borrowers might choose a fixed-rate loan to lock in a low rate.
+People choose these types of loans when interest rates are low and they wish to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call Greystone Loans, Inc. at (909) 467-1090 for details.

-Most programs have a cap that protects you from sudden increases in monthly payments.
-There may be a cap on how much your interest rate can increase in one period.
-For example: no more than two percent per year, even though the underlying index increases by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount the payment can increase in one period.
-Most ARMs also cap your rate over the life of the loan period.
+The majority of ARMs are capped, so they can't increase over a certain amount in a given period.
+Some ARMs won't adjust more than two percent per year, regardless of the underlying interest rate.
+Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount that the monthly payment can go up in one period.
+The majority of ARMs also cap your rate over the duration of the loan.

-ARMs usually start at a very low rate that may increase as the loan ages.
+ARMs most often have their lowest, most attractive rates toward the beginning.
+They guarantee that rate from a month to ten years.
 You've probably heard of 5/1 or 3/1 ARMs.
 For these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These types of loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are best for people who expect to move within three or five years.
-These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the initial lock expires.
+It then adjusts every year.
+These loans are fixed for a number of years (3 or 5), then they adjust.
+These loans are best for people who anticipate moving in three or five years.
+These types of adjustable rate programs are best for people who will move before the loan adjusts.